greencardigan/TC4-shield/Gesha/aGesha/trunk/src/Readme.txt

    full-wave bridge, the readings will be incorrect once the transformer's secondary reaches a value below the minimum required by the full-wave bridge.

+6. The output of the routine is actual VRMS, so for 120 VAC on the variac, the routine should also read 120.

 ----------------------

 Notes about the juice circuit and the readjuice() routine: